Eliav2/express-typed/README.md

 unfortunately, typescript does not support higher-order generic type aliases, so some of the next types are going to be quite verbose, but they are still very useful, and defined using the helper types from `express-typed`.

-this approach was designed is such a way that you would never need to install `express-typed` on your frontend, only on your backend, and then import the types you need to your frontend codebase.
+this approach was designed in such a way that you would never need to install `express-typed` on your frontend, only on your backend, and then import the types you need to your frontend codebase.

 <details>